Mål og innhald

 8 hours written exam

-Updated: Change of assessment form autumn 2020 from written exam to 30 hours take home exam as part of the measures to limit the risk of corona infection.
+Updated: Change of assessment form spring 2021 from written exam to 5 days take home exam as part of the measures to limit the risk of corona infection.

 Assessment in teaching semester and the following semester.